monojit18/ContainerApps/README.md

 - Resiliency
 - Reliability

-This allows organizations to rollout Stable reelases much faster.
+This allows organizations to rollout Stable releases much faster.
 But there are downsides of this approach as well:

 - Need to have a deep insights into K8s eco-system
-- Managing the K8s Cluster - its seceurity, performance, upgrades
+- Managing the K8s Cluster - its security, performance, upgrades
 - Additional effort needed for ensuring Application Isolation, Security, Multi-tenancy
 - Solid implementation of Container Insight solutions for continuous monitoring of Pods, Services and Nodes
-- Imperative to have some 3rd party solutions like Service Mesh to have better insights into application flow and integrations for complex systems with large no of granular Microservices
+- Imperative to have some 3rd party solutions like Service Mesh to have better insights into application flow and integrations for complex systems with large no of granular Microservice

-While managed servies like AKS provides a lot of relief to the Organizations but they want to move towards an even more Managed solution that cxan take away the complexities of K8s eco-system and its sub sequnt management. yet they do not want to compromise on most of the K8s benefits.
+While managed services like AKS provides a lot of relief to the Organizations but they want to move towards an even more Managed solution that can take away the complexities of K8s eco-system and its subsequent management; yet they do not want to compromise on most of the K8s benefits.

 [Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/overview) is a service aimed at solving this problem and make Microservices deployment easier and quicker!